The game has changed, and content has become a key driver in creating new, cost-effective opportunities to acquire leads and close sales.

 Only include one, clear call-to-action

 It’s important to always include a call-to-action at the end of your content.
-Even if it’s something as simple as encouraging people to leave a comment, this is an important part of maintaining the reader’s attention and helping to direct them down your sales funnel.
+Even if it’s something as simple as encouraging people to leave a comment, this is an important part of maintaining the reader’s attention and helping to use your content to drive sales.